 Best Marinas in Greece for Cruisers (With Liveaboard Facilities)

-Several Greek marinas, including Alimos and Lefkas, have completed major upgrades this year, improving Wi-Fi coverage, pump-out systems, and shore power.
-New environmental rules also require waste-water management compliance, making Greece one of the best-equipped cruising hubs in the Med.
+In recent seasons, several Greek marinas — including Alimos and Lefkas — have improved facilities such as Wi-Fi coverage, pump-out systems, and shore power.
+Environmental rules around waste-water management are also becoming more common, gradually making Greece one of the better-equipped cruising hubs in the Mediterranean.

 🚤 Marina Zea (Piraeus – Athens Gateway)